jctemp/istio-service-mesh/docs/04-prerequisites.md

 ## Docker

+Docker will manage the containers of the deployed cluster.
-The [docker documentation](https://docs.docker.com/engine/install/ubuntu/) recommends to remove any existing docker installation.
+The [docker documentation](https://docs.docker.com/engine/install/ubuntu/) recommends removing any existing docker installation to have the correct version.

 ```bash
 sudo apt remove docker docker-engine docker.io containerd runc
 ```

-The next step does get the dockers signing key and add dockers repository to the native package manager.
+The next step is to add the docker signing key to the package manager and make the native package manager aware of the docker repository.

 ```bash
 mkdir -p /etc/apt/keyrings